Gulf tanker incidents may raise shippers’ costs, cut traffic

 The near-term impact will fall most heavily on the shipping industry in the form of higher insurance rates, said Lynch, president of Strategic Energy & Economic Research Inc.

-Richard Nephew, a Columbia University researcher who wrote a book on sanctions, also believes the tanker seizures could create “a real risk premium” for companies that operate in the Gulf and insurers that underwrite them.
+Richard Nephew, a Columbia University researcher who wrote a book on sanctions, agreed that the tanker seizure and a pair of minor but mysterious attacks on tankers that preceded it - and for which Iran denied responsibility - could create “a real risk premium” for companies that operate in the Gulf and insurers that underwrite them.

-“Certainly we’ve seen concern with this in the past on sanctions grounds, and I would imagine security groups would be a far more complicating element,” Nephew said.
+Lawrence Brennan, a maritime attorney and Fordham University professor, said Saturday that so-called “war risk” maritime insurance rates have already risen since May - and Iran could wreak havoc with global oil supply were it to decide to mine the strait or otherwise move to choke other nations’ oil exports through Hormuz.

+The risks will only rise because Iran’s leaders, as their economy strains under U.S. sanctions, “feel they have little to lose if they are mischievously provocative” and engage in sabotage, intimidation and other acts short of war, said Larry Goldstein, director of special projects and former president of the industry-backed Energy Policy Research Foundation.

+“This could get out of hand, easily out of hand and it’s hard to know where this is going to go.”

-On Friday, Iran’s Revolutionary Guard said it took the British tanker Stena Impero to an Iranian port because it allegedly violated international shipping regulations.
+On Friday, Iran’s Revolutionary Guard impounded the British tanker Stena Impero with helicopter-borne commandos for allegedly violating international shipping regulations.
 An Iranian news agency said the Liberian-flagged Mesdar was briefly detained and then released after being told to comply with environmental rules.

-The seizures marked a sharp escalation of tension in the region that began rising when the Trump administration withdrew from a 2015 nuclear deal with Iran and imposed severe restrictions on Iranian oil exports and other sanctions.
+Friday’s seizure was retaliation for the July 4 seizure for alleged sanctions-busting of an Iranian tanker by Gibraltar, a British territory.
+It marks a sharp escalation of regional tension triggered by the Trump administration when it withdrew from a 2015 nuclear deal with Iran and imposed severe restrictions on Iranian oil exports and other sanctions.

-Many of the 2,000 companies operating ships in the region have ordered their vessels to transit the Strait of Hormuz only during the daylight hours and at high speed.
+Many of the 2,000 companies operating ships in the region have ordered their vessels to transit Hormuz only during the daylight hours and at high speed.
 But only a handful of the companies have halted bookings.

 The tensions in the Gulf also pushed oil prices slightly higher.
 Brent crude, the international standard, rose 0.9% to $62.47 a barrel on Friday, while benchmark U.S. crude gained 0.6% to settle at $55.63.

-Note: This story has been corrected to show Larry Goldstein is a former president of the Energy Policy Research Foundation, not the current president.